-The Company enters into operating leases primarily for standalone homes, luxury condos, and hotel rooms.
+The Company enters into operating leases primarily for standalone homes, luxury condos and hotel rooms.
 The Company determines if an arrangement is a lease, or contains a lease, including embedded leases, at inception and records the leases in the Company's financial statements upon later of ASC 842 adoption date of January 1, 2022, or lease commencement, which is the date when the underlying asset is made available for use by the lessor.
-Leases have initial terms of up to 10 years, and generally contain extension options at the approval of both parties.
+Active leases have initial terms ranging from 3 to 15 years, and generally contain extension options at the approval of both parties.
 We have generally not included these renewal periods in the lease term as it is not reasonably certain that we will exercise the renewal option.
 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.
 Variable lease expense includes expenses incurred as a result of the lease agreement which are not considered known expenses at lease inception and are recognized as incurred.
-Variable expenses can include, but are not limited to, revenue shares, owner buyback adjustments, and usage based agreements.
+Variable expenses can include, but are not limited to, revenue shares, owner buyback adjustments and usage-based agreements.
 Operating lease expense and variable lease expense are included in cost of revenue on the condensed consolidated statement of operations.

-The following table details the composition of operating lease expense for the three and six months ended June 30, 2022:
+The following table details the composition of operating lease expense for the three and nine months ended September 30, 2022